-I. INTRODUCTION
+I. Introduction

 TODAY, industrial designs are becoming more and more complex as technology advances and demand for higher performance increases.
-Especially, hardware and software systems are widely used in applied field where no failure is permitted: telephone switched network, electronic commerce, medical equipment, and other critical systems.
-The validity of a design accompanies checking whether the physical design satisfies its specification.
+Especially, hardware and software systems are widely used in applied field where no failure is permitted: telephone switched network, electronic commerce, and medical equipment, etc. The validity of a design accompanies checking whether the physical design satisfies its specification.
 In traditional design flow, validation is accomplished through simulation and testing.
 Some errors inside a design may exhibit nondeterministic behaviors, and therefore, will not be reliably repeatable.
 This makes testing and debugging using simulation difficult.
 Also, exhaustive testing for nontrivial designs is generally infeasible, therefore, testing provides at best only a probabilistic assurance[1].

-In design of complex systems, embedded systems, and other critical systems, model checking, explores a finite state space to determine whether or not a given property holds, has played an important role.
-Model checking of formal verification ascertains whether designed systems can be executed or specified.
+In design of complex and embedded systems and other critical systems, model checking has played an important role.
+Model checking in formal verification ascertains whether designed systems can be executed or specified.
 Various formal methods for verification have been studied[1], [2], [3], [4].
 However, formal verification has problems of its own class too.
 The major problem with automatic formal verification is that a large amount of memory and time is often required, because the underlying algorithm in these methods usually involves systematic examination of all reachable states of the system to be verified.
-As the number of reachable states increases rapidly with the size of the system, the basic algorithm by itself becomes impractical: the number of states for the system is often too large to check exhaustively within the limited time and memory that is available.
-This phenomenon is known as the state space explosion problem[1], [2].
+As the number of reachable states increases rapidly with the size of the system, the basic algorithm by itself becomes impractical: the number of states for the system is often too large to check exhaustively within the limited time